swiftlang/swift-evolution/proposals/0423-dynamic-actor-isolation.md

     }
     ```

+  - Call-sites of synchronous actor-isolated functions imported from Swift 6 libraries.

+    When importing a module that was compiled with the Swift 6 language mode into code that is not, it's possible to call actor-isolated functions from outside the actor using `@preconcurrency`.
+For example:

+    ```swift
+    // ModuleA built with -swift-version 6
+    @MainActor public func onMain() { ... }

+    // ModuleB built with -swift-version 5 -strict-concurrency=minimal
+    import ModuleA

+    @preconcurrency @MainActor func callOnMain() {
+      onMain()
+    }

+    func notIsolated() {
+      callOnMain()
+    }
+    ```

+    In the above code, `onMain` from ModuleA can be called from outside the main actor via a call to `notIsolated()`.
+To close this safety hole, a dynamic check is inserted at the call-site of `onMain()` when ModuleB is recompiled against ModuleA after ModuleA has migrated to the Swift 6 language mode.

-These are the most common circumstances when loosing actor isolation could be problematic and restricting runtime checking to them significantly limits negative performance impact of the new checks.
+These are the most common circumstances when losing actor isolation could be problematic and restricting runtime checking to them significantly limits negative performance impact of the new checks.
 The strategy of only emitting runtime checks when there’s potential for the function to be called from unchecked code is desirable, because it means the dynamic checks will be eliminated as more of the Swift ecosystem transitions to Swift 6.

 ## Detailed design